24207 Kingsland Blvd Katy, TX 77494

 Sedation Dentistry Katy, TX

 Do you or a loved one have dental fear or anxiety?
 We can help.
 Dr. Catherine Wilder and Dr. Lauren Shepard offer sedation dentistry at Katy Smile Design in Katy, TX.
-Dental sedation is a general dental solution that is often used for complex or surgical procedures.
-However, sedation may also be used to calm anxious or fearful patients about visiting the dentist.
+Dental sedation is a part of general dentistry and helps patients receive preventative dental care.
+Sedation can also calm anxious or fearful patients.

-Dr. Wilder and Dr. Shepard take a compassionate approach to treating their patients.
-This approach and dental sedation make it easier for patients to get their needed care.
+Dr. Wilder and Dr. Shepard take a compassionate approach to dental care.
+In addition to tools like sedation, this approach makes it easier for patients to receive effective dental treatment.

 Dental Sedation in Katy, Texas